emberjs/rfcs/text/0000-deprecate-link-to-disabled-when.md

 Follow the usual process for other deprecations

 # How We Teach This
 It is more intuitive to use `disabled` property because nativly supported by other html elements and therefore new user's more likely familiar with it already.
-Therefore deprecation will suggest usage of `disabled` and removal of `disabledWhen`.
+Deprecation will simply suggest to use `disabled` instead of `disabledWhen`.

 # Drawbacks
 Implementation of deprication can be done with none breaking way so don't see any drawbacks to it.